-Off-Site Employees: Offsite employees shall not combine the two fifteen minute breaks.
+Off-Site Employees: Offsite employees shall not combine the two fifteen (15)-minute breaks.

-All Other Employees: If an employee obtains advance approval from his or her supervisor, an employee may forego the 15 minute morning and afternoon breaks and instead take the breaks in combination with his or her lunch break to create up to a one-hour combined period.
-Within a given work area, a supervisor must be consistent in his or her determination to approve the combined period.
+All Other Employees: If an employee obtains advance approval from their supervisor, an employee may forego the fifteen (15)-minute morning and afternoon breaks and instead take the breaks in combination with their lunch break to create up to a one (1)-hour combined period.
+Within a given work area, a supervisor must be consistent in their determination to approve the combined period.
 If an individual employee(s) abuses the privilege of the combined period or the combined period creates a negative impact on the operations of the Department, the supervisor may rescind such approval at any time.